hsf-training/analysis-essentials/python/methods.md

 [0, 1, 8, 27, 64]
 ```

 For such a simple method, this is a lot of typing!
-We can use `lambda` to
+We can use a `lambda` function to
 define such simple methods inline.

 ```python